 - Calculating the actuarial estimates required to record the final cost borne by the company from the benefits granted to the employees.

-Baker Tilly is distinguished by specialist professional experience and offers the following characteristics carrying added values to our clients as follows:
+Baker Tilly is distinguished by specialist professional experience and offers the following characteristics carrying added value to our clients as follows:

 - A global consulting firm operating in the State of Kuwait;